corda/corda/docs/source/azure-vm.rst

 STEP 5: Buy

-Review the Azure Terms of Use and Privacy Policy and click 'Purchase'
+Review the Azure Terms of Use and Privacy Policy and click 'Purchase' to buy the Azure VMs which will host your Corda nodes.

 The deployment process will start and typically takes 8-10 minutes to complete.

-Once deployed click 'Overview' to see the virtual machine details.
-Note down the **Public IP address** for your Corda nodes.
+Once deployed click 'Resources Groups', select the resource group you defined in Step 1 above and click 'Overview' to see the virtual machine details.
+The names of your VMs will be pre-fixed with the resource prefix value you defined in Step 1 above.

+The Newtork Map Service node is suffixed nm0.
+The Notary node is suffixed not0.
+Your Corda participant nodes are suffixed node0, node1, node2 etc. Note down the **Public IP address** for your Corda nodes.
 You will need these to connect to UI screens via your web browser:

 .. image:: resources/azure_ip.png
   :width: 300px